Under pressure: poroelastic regulation of flow in espresso brewing: Experiments

 \subsection{Solutes Concentration}

 To characterise the dissolution process, we measured the TDS (Total Dissolved Solids) \cite{Gagne_2025} using an optical refractometer (VST-LAB coffee refractometer).
 To obtain time-resolved measurement, we separated an espresso shot into different containers every 5 seconds of the brewing process.
-The experiment was repeated three times and the results were averaged.
-In the case of most concentrated brew portions at early brewing times, samples were diluted with distilled water to measurable values of TDS.
+The experiment was repeated three times and the results were averaged. {While the volume of an individual vial was 5 ml, thus smaller than the accumulated flow of coffee over the measurement interval, the refractometer uses only a single drop of coffee per batch for a reliable measurement.} In the case of the most concentrated brew portions, collected at early brewing times, the samples were diluted with distilled water to measurable values of TDS.